-Instead of resolving Intellectual Property disputes in open court, TIERNEY IP actively encourages parties to consider Alternative Dispute Resolution (“ADR“).
+Instead of resolving Intellectual Property disputes in open court, Niall actively encourages parties to consider Alternative Dispute Resolution (“ADR“).
 For disputes involving Intellectual Property, ADR offers two methods:-

 Arbitration: This is a process whereby parties to a dispute agree to submit their dispute to an arbitrator, who will render a binding and enforceable decision.
 The advantage of arbitration is that the parties have a degree of flexibility in determining the procedure and management of the arbitration and also who will arbitrate the dispute.
 A further significant advantage of arbitration is that, unlike litigation in open court, arbitrations are heard in private.